 A sleeping pad will keep the insulation between the cold ground and the camper.

 If you have a thick sleeping pad, it will provide more insulation.
+Best sleeping pad for side sleepers.

 Henry Kaswandi is graduated from University of Indonesia majoring History.
 After receiving the bachelor degree of History, Henry Kaswandi take the education to the next level by graduating from University of Indonesia majoring Information Technology.
 On daily basis, he writes article and review the product sold on Amazon.
 Before this, he was the Head of Information Technology Department at PT Indopoly Swakarsa Industry, Tbk and was the Head of Information Technology at PT Pratama Cipta Inaweb.